emorynlp/nlp4j/core/md/train.md

 ### Part-of-Speech Tagging

-* `ambiguity_class_threshold`: discard ambiguity classes whose likelihoods are less than or equal to this threshold.
+* `<ambiguity_class_threshold>` ambiguity classes whose likelihoods are less than or equal to this threshold will be discarded.

 ## Feature Template

 Each component comes with the default feature template indicated by the `-f 0` option.
 The followings show the steps to create your own feature template.

 1. Clone this repository: `git clone https://github.com/emorynlp/component.git`.
-2. Go to the package containing the component you want to create a feature template for.
-For instance, , `0`, is defined in [`POSFeatureTemplate`](../src/main/java/edu/emory/mathcs/nlp/component/pos/POSFeatureTemplate.java).
-You can define your own feature templates and declare them in [`NLPTrain`](../src/main/java/edu/emory/mathcs/nlp/bin/NLPTrain.java), which is useful for feature engineering
+1. Go to the package for the component you want to create a feature template.
+Each component has its own package under [`component`](../src/main/java/edu/emory/mathcs/nlp/component).
+For instance, the part-of-speech tagger is implemented in [`component/pos`](../src/main/java/edu/emory/mathcs/nlp/component/pos/).
+Go to the feature package under the component (e.g., [`component/pos/feature`](../src/main/java/edu/emory/mathcs/nlp/component/pos/feature/)).

-  The following shows the default configuration file: [`config_train_pos.xml`](../src/main/resources/configuration/config_train_pos.xml).
+1. Create a feature template by copying one of the default templates (e.g., [POSFeatureTemplate0](../src/main/java/edu/emory/mathcs/nlp/component/pos/feature/POSFeatureTemplate0.java)).
+Modify the template to add or remove more features.
+1. Add the new feature template to the component's trainer (e.g, [POSTrainer](../src/main/java/edu/emory/mathcs/nlp/component/pos/POSTrainer.java)).
+Add your template to the `createFeatureTemplate(int)` method with a unique ID.
+1. Run [`NLPTrain`](../src/main/java/edu/emory/mathcs/nlp/bin/NLPTrain.java) using the `-f ID` option, where `ID` is specified for the new feature template.